oeh-tnf/JKU-Games-Page/03_turniere.md

 You can sign up alone and will be assigned to a team, or give your team name on registration.<br>
 Bring your computer with the installed game to the tournament.
 Please install the game before the event to reduce load on our network.

+### Border Clash (LAN Area) - Saturday, 7pm
+<em>Fortify your borders and unleash your armies in this epic online game.</em><br>
+The very first tournament of this game was brought to you by the GameDev Club.<br>
+Border Clash is a tactical, simultaneous turn-based, multiplayer strategy game where you manage resources, research technologies, build an army and invade countries to expand your territory.<br>
+If you’re not already familiar with the game, please arrive about an hour before the tournament starts, so you can get keys for the beta, install the game on your device, and familiarize yourself with the gameplay.
+(Or you can check it out even sooner at the GameDev area.)

 ### Cup Stacking (DICE Area) - Saturday, 10pm
-<em>A discipline easy to learn, but hard to master. - You’re gonna be stacking cups.
+<em>A discipline easy to learn, but hard to master.</em><br>
+You’re gonna be stacking cups.
 It’s in the name.
-It’s not complicated, but that doesn’t mean it’s easy either.</em><br>
+It’s not complicated, but that doesn’t mean it’s easy either.<br>
 You have to be fast to win.
 Faster than light.
 That may mean that you’ll have to live in the dark, but that’s what it takes to be the best.<br>
 Cups will be provided by us.